5 MINUTES WITH EWA WESTERMARK

 News | 11 03 2018

-Ewa Westermark is a Partner and Director at Gehl, world leaders in people centred urban design, based in Copenhagen.
-We asked her what makes Gehl unique, why clients want to work with them and how Copenhagen, one of the world’s top 10 most liveable cities, has changed in recent years.
+We asked Gehl Partner and Director, Ewa Westermark what makes Gehl unique, why clients want to work with the company and how Copenhagen, one of the world’s most liveable cities, has changed in recent years.

 The traditional architectural approach focuses a lot on form and design and having that as a catalyst for other things to happen.
 I think we work in a completely opposite way; we have always worked from another perspective, where we start by talking about place value and understand the existing context of a place from a people perspective.
 We ask, what is the value for people in this place?
 Are there opportunities to encourage people to stay in that place?
 Can you talk to each other, is there amenity, values that you can enjoy, is it safe?
 All these things matter to people.
 Can you actually meet other people?
 Can you have a good time?
 Can you do something?
 You need to start with a thorough analysis of these elements to understand what is already in a place and what you can capitalise on.
 Form is really just something that follows people’s needs once we’ve identified them.
 For us it’s not the starting point.